nabto/nabto-embedded-sdk/platform_integration_example/README.md

 The example creates a library which implements the of the `nabto/nabto_device.h` API.

+## Overall architecture.

+An application e.g. a Heat Pump Device is using the API described in the header file `nabto/nabto_device.h`.
+The heatpump is linked against the library e.g. `libnabto_device.so` (`nabto_device` library).

+This platform integration example is all about creating the `nabto_device` library.

+The architecture of the `nabto_device` library is as follows.
+The functions which is decribed in the header file `nabto/nabto_device.h` is implemented in several files in the folder `src/api/` (API).
+The API primarily uses the core `src/core`, some threads `src/api/nabto_device_threads.h` and the `src/api/nabto_device_platform.h` to implements the nabto_device library.

 ## Components which is needed for a custom platform.

-To create such a library several things needs to be implemented.
-Each of the following sections describe
+To create the `nabto_device` library several things needs to be implemented.

 ### `platform/np_platform.h`